-2. The bombs are released by depressing the BOMB/R.P. push switch on the top of the control column handgrip, after they have been selected and fuzed by operation of the BOMB/R.P selector switch and fuzing selector switch located on the BOMB/R.P. control panel on the cabin port shelf.
-A switch, marked NORMAL/PRACTICE, which is located inside the pylon and is accessible through a hinged access panel, is used to select the electrical supply to either the normal release unit, or to the practice bomb carrier via a butt connection (Sect.
-5, Chap.
-1, Group G.1).
-When practice bombs are carried, this switch must be placed in the PRACTICE position.
-For all other installations, it must be left in the NORMAL position.
+2. The bombs are released by depressing the Bomb/R.P. push switch on the top of the control column handgrip, after they have been selected and fuzed by operation of the Bomb/R.P. selector switch and Fuzing selector switch located on the Bomb/R.P. control panel on the cabin port shelf.
+A switch, marked 'NORMAL/PRACTICE', which is located inside the pylon and is accessible via a hinged access panel, is used to select the electrical supply to either the normal release unit, or to the practice bomb carrier via a butt connection (Sect.5, Chap.1, Group G.1).
+When practice bombs are carried, this switch must be placed into the 'PRACTICE' position.
+For all other installations, it must be left in the 'NORMAL' position.
 The practice bombs are released unfuzed, but fuzing selection must be made, or the electro-magnetic release mechanism will fail to operate.